MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/delay-delivery.md

 ## Opt in with Insights

-You can also use the Outlook Insights add-in to enroll in Delay delivery as follows:
+You can also use the Outlook Insights add-in to opt in to the Delay delivery plan as follows:

 1. In the Outlook Insights add-in, select **Settings** (gear icon) to open it.
 2. Change the setting for **Delay delivery** to **On**.